 Tinder Passport and Grindr Explore: Traveling in the International Date-O-Sphere

 Each year, the Interest Group offers a cash prize to further early stage research projects with significant potential.
 The Awards Committee reviews submissions each spring and selects up to three recipients of the grant.

-Eligibility: Early-career researchers (pre-tenure) who are members of ICA and the Mobile Communication Interest Group.
+Eligibility: Early-career researchers (pre-tenure) who are members of ICA and the Mobile Communication Division.

 2019 Emerging scholar grants

 Touch Screens, Mobile News Consumption, and Fake News

 WhatsApp with Politics?!
 Examining how social networks—within instant messaging apps—affect engagement with political news